celestiaorg/celestia-app/x/blob/README.md

 }
 ```

-`MsgPayForBlobs` pays for the inclusion of a blob in the block and consists of the
+`MsgPayForBlobs` pays for the inclusion of blobs in the block and consists of the
 following fields:

 - signer: bech32 encoded signer address
-- namespace: namespace is a byte slice of length 33 where the first byte is the
+- namespace: namespace is a byte slice of length 29 where the first byte is the
-  namespaceVersion and the subsequent 32 bytes are the namespaceId.
+  namespaceVersion and the subsequent 28 bytes are the namespaceId.
 - blob_sizes: sizes of each blob in bytes.
 - share_commitments is a list of share commitments (one per blob).
 - share_versions are the versions of the share format that the blobs associated